Towards $A + B$ theory in conifold transitions for Calabi-Yau threefolds: Period integrals and Gauss--Manin connections

 where the RHS is a $k - 1$ free product of $\Bbb Z$.

-(ii) Theorem~\ref{p:gnot} is applicable to the conifold transitions since the monodromy group is abelian and $m_i = 1$ for all $i$.
+(ii) Theorem~\ref{p:gnot} is applicable to the conifold transitions since the monodromy representation is abelian and $m_i = 1$ for all $i$.
 This follows from the Picard--Lefschetz formula \eqref{PLT} and the fact $[S_i].[S_{i'}]=0$ for all vanishing spheres. \end{remark}